ofcourseiam/ofcourseiam/README.md

-- 👋 Hi, I’m @onrslmnn Im Onur.
+- 👋 Hi, I’m @ofcourseiam Im Onur.
 - 👀 I’m interested in python and linux
 - 🌱 I’m currently learning linux
 - 💞️ I’m looking to collaborate on development linux.
 - 📫 How to reach me --> salman_onur@hotmail.com and
-- onrslmnn instagram :)
+- onrslmnn

 <!---
 ofcourseiam/ofcourseiam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.